 Remember: the key to success in the hospitality industry is adaptability and innovation.
 Highlight your strong points, whatever they may be, and ensure a memorable and thematic getaway.
 If your vacation rental has an abundance of space to offer, you should emphasize and advertise this in your listing.
 Having plenty of room for a larger number of guests is one of the biggest advantages you hold over hotels and smaller rentals and you should fully exploit that.

-Here are eight ways to promote your rental property during this special time:
+So, how can you get your property noticed for Thanksgiving?
+We’ve got ten ways to promote your rental property during this special time:

 If you have a spacious property with a full kitchen to suit a large family, your rental will be at the top of travelers’ lists.
 Guests are looking for a large and open-plan place where they can cook and enjoy a delicious meal, so the kitchen may well be your selling point.
 Include high-quality and professional photos of your kitchen, showcasing your home as warm and inviting.
 Make the guest envisage cooking a Thanksgiving meal in your rental.